What is a Holding Period?

 • While investments held for less than 12 months qualify as short-term gains and are taxed as per the short-term holding period category rules.

-• The holding period is also used to calculate the return on investment.
+• The holding period formula is also used to calculate the return on investment.

 • The value of the initial investment increases, and at the same time, many companies also pay dividends because of the clear calculation of return on investments.

 • The holding period return meaning addresses that the calculation of holding period returns helps to understand different investment schemes with different durations.
-Therefore, the holding period of the stock plays an important role in the tax aspect of the stock.
+The various types of holding period play an important role in the tax aspect of the stock.

-When calculating the return on investment for the holding period, consider the total return on investment.
+• When calculating the return on investment for the holding period, consider the total return on investment.
 This also includes taking dividends along with the increase in the value of the investment throughout the investment.
+The holding period in stock market calculations must account for all income sources.

 How to Calculate the Holding Period?

 Suppose an investor buys shares of ABC on April 10 and sells them on November 10 for a better potential gain.
 The holding period here is 7 months, which means a short holding period.
+In short term vs long term holding classification, this qualifies as short-term.
 Therefore, tax is charged on short-term capital gains.

 Return = income + (EOPV – IV)] / IV